Updated: Apr 8

 Beginning with a beautiful descending noodley guitar riff, warm female vocals come in varying in pitch and volume, alongside angular guitar lines then, stop-start drumming and chordal guitar strumming make way for more noodling and a brief tangent showcasing the bands experimental side.
 The second half of this song is surely influenced by post rock. in conclusion Fer Sher takes another dive into the tumultuous style of math rock to end things.

 "Fork" shows a slow beginning complete with emotionally engaging lyrics.
 The singer "Ali O" doesn't sound like she's trying to copy anyone, she has a very unique and moody style that I dub; emo jazz lounge.
 The second half of this song is the danciest emo jazz ever.
-With a disco drum beat things a turn for the best as this section of the song can make anyone move.
+With a disco drum beat things take a turn for the best as this section of the song can make anyone move.

 During "Locked Drawers" A quiet twinkly guitar line noodles its way up to the window like a vine on the side of a house.
 Exploding into a bright twinkle attack the guitar riff suddenly changes.
 Ali O's vocals burst out like a siren singing while exuding pure bliss.
 A quick spoken word part where she begs "tell me what it's like" you can really hear vulnerability in her voice.
 Sludgey twinkly post rock follows and brings this song to an end.
 This song and album runs the gamut from emo to math rock to post rock with a few surprises in between.